MicrosoftDocs/sql-docs/docs/t-sql/functions/node-id-from-parts-transact-sql.md

 ## Return value

-Returns an NVARCHAR(1000) character representation of the node ID, provided the object_id supplied corresponds to a node table.
-In other cases, a NULL is returned.
+Returns an NVARCHAR(1000) character representation of the node ID.
+The return value can be NULL if any of the supplied parameters are invalid.

 ## Remarks

-The character representation of the node ID is an implementation specific detail.
+The character representation (JSON) of the node ID returned by NODE_ID_FROM_PARTS, is an implementation specific detail.
 NODE_ID_FROM_PARTS is the only supported way to construct a suitable character representation of the node ID.
-NODE_ID_FROM_PARTS is typically useful in cases involving bulk insert of graph nodes into a node table.
+NODE_ID_FROM_PARTS is useful in cases involving bulk insert of graph nodes into a node table.

+For NODE_ID_FROM_PARTS to return valid character representation (JSON) of a node ID, the `object_id` parameter must be for an existing node table.
+However, the `graph_id` parameter needn't correspond to an existing node in that node table. `graph_id` just needs to be a valid integer value.
+If any of these checks fail, NODE_ID_FROM_PARTS returns NULL.

 ## Examples